-Why does the e-commerce community have any such blind spot in relation to particular product descriptions?
+Why does the e-commerce community have any such blind spot about particular product descriptions?

 Search engine optimizers recognize the harm of duplicate content material.
 The same content on a couple of pages of a website creates competition among the one’s pages and decreases the chance that any of them will rank in search outcomes.